Mummy Time: How much time do UK mums get to themselves?

 How much self care time do mums get?

-Two thirds (66%) of mothers we surveyed also believe that if they had more time for self care, they would be a better mother.
+Over two thirds (69%) of mums wished they had more time dedicated to self-care and a further 63% said they felt that if they had more time for self care, they would be a better mother.

 How much time do mums spend running around after their families everyday?